Best Screen Recorder for Mac 2026: Top 7 Compared

 Strengths: Free, open source, lightweight, GIF export, simple menu-bar interface, plugin support.

-Weaknesses: Minimal editing (trim only), no zoom effects, no custom backgrounds, no annotations, no webcam overlay, limited to short recordings.
+Weaknesses: Minimal editing (trim only), no zoom effects, no backgrounds, no annotations, no webcam overlay, best for short recordings only.

 macOS Built-in (Cmd+Shift+5)

 Already on your Mac, zero setup.
-Perfect for grabbing a quick clip to share in Slack or drop into a document.
+Grab a clip for Slack or a doc in seconds.

 Professional demos with zoom